What is PEMF Therapy?

 How often can you use PEMF?

-How Long to Use PEMF Therapy.
 Treatment times vary based on the system you are using.
-But as a general rule of thumb, we suggest people try to do a minimum of 30 minutes at a time, twice per day.
+As a general rule of thumb, we suggest people try to do a minimum of 30 minutes at a time, twice per day.
 If you have a portable system, you could do continuous treatments.